Gresilda (Kris) Tilley-Lubbs

 - Multicultural Education

-- B.S.
-Spanish and Music, University of Illinois
+- BS in Spanish and Music, University of Illinois

 - Co-Chair, International Institute for Critical Pedagogy and Transformative Leadership

 - Member, Líderes Comunitarias, Mexican Consulate, Washington, DC